 At any time, a parent is entitled to request an evaluation for special education services.
 Within a reasonable amount of time, the district must decide if the evaluation is needed.
-If the evaluation is needed, the parent will be notified and asked to provide informed written consent for the evaluation.
+If the evaluation is needed, the parent will be notified and asked to provide informed 10 | P a g e written consent for the evaluation.
 The district must complete the evaluation and the report within 60 calendar days of the date the district receives the written consent.
 The district must give a copy of the report to the parent.